Who is “Kennewick Man,” also known as “The Ancient One”?

 On October 16, 1998, the Burke Museum signed a Memorandum of Agreement for Curatorial Services with the Northwestern Division, United States Army Corps of Engineers.
 This agreement was setup to provide for the care of the human remains known as Kennewick Man.
 As part of this agreement, the Burke provides and maintains safeguards for the security and environment of the human remains and associated records.
 The Burke has met, and continues to meet, these obligations.

 Are the remains on display?

-Since the 2004 ruling, the plaintiffs and their colleagues have made three visits to the Burke Museum to carry out scientific research on the remains.
-Representatives of some of the tribes involved in the case have also been allowed to make visits to the remains to conduct ceremonies, and they remain committed to having Kennewick Man repatriated.
+After the 2004 ruling, the plaintiffs and their colleagues have made three visits to the Burke Museum to carry out scientific research on the remains.
+Representatives of some of the tribes involved in the case also visited the remains to conduct ceremonies, and remained committed to having Kennewick Man repatriated.